-‘Express burials’ raise suspicions, fears that Nicaragua is hiding a coronavirus tragedy
+‘Express burials’ raise fears that Nicaragua is hiding a coronavirus tragedy

 As neighboring countries imposed strict quarantines and curfews, the Sandinista government encouraged festivals, beach tourism and professional sporting events.

-Nicaraguan authorities say they have made preparations for the pandemic, training tens of thousands of health workers, and sending teams door to door to promote measures to avoid contagion.
+Nicaraguan authorities say they have made preparations for the pandemic, training tens of thousands of health-care workers, and sending teams door-to-door to promote measures to avoid contagion.
 But in April, the Pan American Health Organization criticized the government for “inadequate infection prevention and control.”

 Analysts say the government may be downplaying the epidemic for fear of more damage to the already slumping economy.